Faculty and Professional Staff Working on Latin America and the Caribbean

-Kenneth Ward Curator of Latin American books.
+Kenneth Ward Maury A. Bromsen Curator of Latin American Books.

 Kiri Miller Associate Professor of Music.
-Specializations: Ethnomusicology; Latino diaspora music; Diaspora music in the Americas.
+Specializations: Ethnomusicology, Latino diaspora music, diaspora music in the Americas.

-Joshua Tucker Assistant Professor of Music; Postdoctoral Research Associate.
-Specializations: Popular music and social change in Latin America
+Joshua Tucker Assistant Professor of Music.
+Postdoctoral Research Associate.
+Specializations: Popular music and social change in Latin America.

 Onésimo Almeida Professor of Portuguese and Brazilian Studies.
 Specializations: Portuguese and Brazilian intellectual history.

 Patricia Sobral Senior Lecturer in Portuguese and Brazilian Studies.
-Specializations: Portuguese language; Brazilian cinema; Brazilian literature.
+Specializations: Portuguese language, Brazilian cinema, Brazilian literature.

 Thomas Lewis Associate Professor of Religious Studies.
 Specilizations: Liberation theology in Latin America.

 Timmons Roberts Ittleson Professor of Environmental Studies and Sociology.
-Specializations: climate change and international development.
+Specializations: Climate change and international development.